1. Billed by the hour

 5. Control your changes

 Everyone loves changes, especially when they start to see something tangible.
-The general rule of thumb is, requesting changes early on in the process is much more economical than deep down the process.
+The general rule of thumb is, requesting changes early on in the process is much more economical than later in the process.